tsiddiquea/advanced_port_scanner/README.md

 ```
 ## Performance

-Because the scanner uses 100 concurrent threads, it can scan hundreds of ports quickly while maintaining reasonable network load.

-Performance depends on:

-* Network latency
-* Target firewall rules
-* Timeout settings
+By distributing scan tasks across multiple threads, the scanner significantly reduces total scan time compared to sequential approaches.
+Performance may vary depending on network latency, firewall behavior, and configured timeout values.

 ## Security & Ethical Use

-This tool is intended for:
+This tool is intended strictly for:

-* cybersecurity education
+* Cybersecurity education
-* penetration testing labs
+* Authorized penetration testing labs
-* defensive security research
-* controlled network auditing
+* Defensive network auditing

-Do not use this scanner on networks or systems without explicit permission.

-Unauthorized scanning may violate laws and organizational policies.
+Scanning networks without permission may violate laws or institutional policies.
+Users are responsible for ensuring ethical use.

 ## Learning Objectives

-This project demonstrates practical concepts used in cybersecurity:
+This project helps develop understanding of:

-* TCP networking fundamentals
+* Network reconnaissance fundamentals
-* Socket programming
-* Concurrent programming with threads
+* Concurrent programming strategies
-* Network reconnaissance techniques
-* Service fingerprinting
+* Service fingerprinting concepts
-* Security risk identification
+* Exposure risk awareness
+* Automation of security assessment tasks

 ## Author

-Developed as a cybersecurity learning project to demonstrate network reconnaissance techniques and multithreaded programming in Python.
+Developed as part of a cybersecurity learning portfolio to gain practical experience with network scanning methodologies and system exposure analysis.

 ## License

-This project is intended for educational and research purposes only.
+This project is provided for educational purposes.

-Use responsibly and only in authorized environments.
+Users are encouraged to modify and extend the tool for personal learning in authorized environments.